stevesaliman/gradle-properties-plugin/README.md

 # Gradle Properties Plugin #

 The Properties plugin is a useful plugin that changes the way Gradle loads properties from the various properties files.
 See the [CHANGELOG](http://github.com/stevesaliman/gradle-properties-plugin/blob/master/CHANGELOG.md) for recent changes.

+**NEW:** Release 1.5.0 lets you to make environment files optional, so you don't need to make a bunch of empty files when you only need to override properties for certain environments.

 The Properties plugin is designed to make it easier to work with properties that change from environment to environment, or client to client.
 It makes life